 The Wonders of Papaya

-As GluteGuard users would already know, GluteGuard utilises the wonders of the papaya to detoxify inadvertently ingested gluten peptides that somehow find their way to the gut.
+As GluteGuard users would already know, GluteGuard utilises the wonders of the papaya to help detoxify inadvertently ingested gluten peptides that somehow find their way to the gut.
 This unique, patented enzyme action involves the highly specific enzyme called Caricain, found in the skin of the unripe Carica Papaya fruit.
-The enzyme, combined with the right technology to protect it from the acidity of the stomach, is delivered to the small intestine where the very specific toxic fractions of gluten are broken down.
+The enzyme, combined with the right technology to protect it from the acidity of the stomach, is delivered to the small intestine, allowing it to have effect during the digestive process.

 With a long history of being utilised for traditional medicine, papaya is a rich source of powerful antioxidants, enzymes and vitamins.
 The papaya is a nutraceutical plant with a wide range of pharmacological activities.
 Also known as Carica papaya, there are two main papaya varieties- Mexican and Hawaiian- within the genus Carica of the family Caricaceae.
 During the past few decades, a considerable amount of research has been done to illuminate the biological activity and medicinal applications of papaya.
 The table below summarises the chemical composition of papaya.